- Careers (CEIAG)

 How does the college know if children need extra help and what should I do if I think my child/young person may have special educational needs?

 At Hailsham Community College (HCC) we aim to be inclusive by working towards an ethos of quality first teaching.
 Teaching and learning is of a high standard and our mission is to enable all students to access a broad and rich curriculum, to foster independent learning and to develop lifelong skills.
 We believe that students achieve and learn best when they feel safe, healthy, confident and happy.
-Ttherefore self-esteem and personal fulfilment are key factors in success.
+Therefore self-esteem and personal fulfilment are key factors in success.

-For students who need extra support, work is differentiated (adapted to individual learning styles) in subject departments, with advice and support from the Learners with Additional Needs team (LAN Department).
+For students who need extra support, work is differentiated (adapted to individual learning styles) in subject departments, with advice and support from the Learners with Additional Needs team (HUB Department).
 At HCC we aim to secure early identification of students with additional needs and also to review and amend provision as required.
 There are several ways in which identification and information is shared about the additional needs of individual students.

 Identification and Assessment

-Where students continue to make less than expected progress, despite high quality teaching targeted at areas of weakness, the LAN Department will assess whether a student has an additional learning need.
+Where students continue to make less than expected progress, despite high quality teaching targeted at areas of weakness, the HUB Department will assess whether a student has an additional learning need.
 We accept the principle that student's needs should be identified and met as early as possible.

 We use a number of indicators and methods to do this: